Exporting raw cocoa beans in 21st century disheartening – Asantehene

-Asantehene, Otumfour Osei Tutu II, has said he finds it disheartening to see Ghana exporting raw cocoa beans to the international market in the 21st century without adding value to them.
+Asantehene, Otumfuo Osei Tutu II, has said he finds it disheartening to see Ghana exporting raw cocoa beans to the international market in the 21st century without adding value to them.

 According to him, farmers, players in the Agricultural value chain and the country’s economy, gain very little from exporting raw materials as prices of such materials are mostly determined by the importing countries.